 If you have examples of times when you’ve used interpersonal skills in the workplace to achieve something, mention them on your resume.

 This could be anything from leading a team to completing a project to resolving conflict between coworkers.
-Maybe you’re known for being especially good at giving constructive feedback, or perhaps you’re always the one people come to when they need help with something.
+Maybe you’re known for giving great feedback.
+Or, you’re always who people come to for help.

 Whatever the case, mention instances where you achieved something using interpersonal skills.